chanzuckerberg/single-cell/rfcs/0003-gene-sets/api.md

 ## Detailed Design | Architecture | Implementation

-Because genesets are closely tied to differential expression, some aspects of the differential expression design plans will also be detailed below.
+Because gene sets are closely tied to differential expression, some aspects of the differential expression design plans will also be detailed below.

 ### User uploaded gene sets

 #### 1. User creates csv containing a list of genes (and optional comments about why each gene was included)

-CSV must follow format described below in the Data Model section
+CSV must follow format described in the Data Model section

-With a cap of 500 genes per set this file should never be larger than 50kb
+With a cap of 500 genes per set and 100 gene sets per file, this file should never be larger than 500kb

 #### 2. User uploads file to hosted cellxgene client

-This will typically be from their local machine but we should consider supporting allowing uploads from s3 in future iterations.
+The user will typically upload a file from their local machine but we should consider supporting allowing uploads from s3 in future iterations.

 The user does not need to be logged in to upload a geneset, but they will need to be logged in if they want that geneset to persist to future sessions.